Synthesis of General Decoupling Networks Using Transmission Lines: Theory of the TL-based Decoupling Network

 \subsection{DN Synthesis with Standard Electrical Length}

-As stated above, the TL-based DN has double the number of unknowns compared with and LC DN network.
+As stated above, the TL-based DN has double the number of unknowns compared with the LC DN network.
 To reduce the number of unknowns and standardize the DN implementation, we here fix certain parameters.
-Specifically, $\cos\theta$ is set as $-1/\sqrt{2}$, namely an electrical length of $3\lambda/8$ or $5\lambda/8$ long.
-The parameters we can freely choose are then characteristic impedance $Z_0$ for each branch TL.
+Specifically, $a=\cos\theta$ is set as $-1/\sqrt{2}$, namely a standard electrical length of $3\lambda/8$ or $5\lambda/8$ long.
+The parameters to be determined for the DN design are then the characteristic impedance $Z_0$ (or $b$'s) for each branch TL.
 The resulting ABCD parameter of the TL section is

 where $a=\frac{-1}{\sqrt{2}}$, and $b=-Z_0\tan\theta/\sqrt{2}$.